""

 Course Description

-This course elucidates the early Chinese philosophy of education with a focus on Confucianism and its response from Daoism.
-We will begin with discussing conceptions of education and personal cultivation in the Confucian Analects (Lunyu 论语), then move to selected parts of other important Confucian writings, such as the Zhongyong (Doctrine of the Mean), Daxue (The Great Learning), the Xueji (Records of Learning), the Mengzi, the Xunzi, writings by Zhu Xi and special educational manuals for women.
-Primary notions of the Chinese philosophy of education will be introduced and explained, including jiao 教 (teaching), xue 学 (study/emulation), xiuji 修己 and xiushen 修身 (cultivating onself), li 礼 (rituals), xing 性 (natural dispositions), and junzi 君子 (exemplary people), among others.
-We will also investigate the importance of role models in Confucian education.
-Daoist thinkers, notably the authors of the Daodejing 道德经 and the Zhuangzi 庄子, reacted critically to some aspects of the Confucian philosophy of education, often arguing that it is likely to lead to dogmatism and hypocrisy.
-Instead, they suggest a less socially bound and more independent kind of learning or cultivation that takes seriously the “way of the world,” or the general cosmological tendency and how to align with it.
-They speak, for instance, of unlearning and reducing the self.
-As an alternative to concentrating on learning from classics and others, Daoist texts advocate being more natural, acting in ziran 自然 (self-so) and wuwei 无为 (non-action) manners.
+This course elucidates foundational ideas in Chinese philosophy of education, pedagogy, educational theory and teaching methods with a particular focus on Confucianism, while some attention will be given to its response from its Daoist critics.
+We will begin with discussing conceptions of education, pedagogy, educational psychology and personal cultivation in the Confucian Analects (Lunyu 論語), then move to selected parts of other important Confucian writings, such as the Zhongyong (中庸, Doctrine of the Mean / Focusing the Familiar), Daxue (大學, The Great Learning), the Xueji (學記, Records of Learning / On Teaching and Learning), the Mengzi 孟子 and the Xunzi 荀子.
+Primary notions of the Chinese philosophy of education, pedagogy and educational theory will be introduced and explained, including jiao 教 (teaching), xue 學 (study/emulation), xiuji 修己 and xiushen 修身 (self-cultivation), li 禮 (rituals, customs, norms), xing 性 (natural dispositions), and junzi 君子 (exemplary people), among others.
+The Confucian importance of role models as pedagogical means for cultivation and descriptions of teaching methods, for instance in the Xueji, will be explored.
+If time allows, we will look into critical responses to these ideas by Daoist thinkers, notably the authors of the Daodejing 道德經 and the Zhuangzi 莊子.
+Arguing that the Confucian educational theory is likely to lead to dogmatism and hypocrisy, they suggest a less socially bound and more independent kind of learning or cultivation that takes seriously the “way of the world,” or the general cosmological tendency and how to align with it.
+In this regard, they suggest “metaphilosophical” ideas of “unlearning” and “reducing the self”.
+As an alternative to concentrating on learning from classics and others, Daoist texts advocate being more natural, acting in ziran 自然 (self-so) and wuwei 無爲 (non-action, non-coercive action) manners.

 Some of the main questions that will be raised (and possibly answered) are: How is education understood in early Chinese culture?
-What are its primary aims?
-What happens when education fails?
-Can education be bad or dangerous?
+What are its pedagogical foundations?
+What are its primary aims and how should it be conducted?
+What sort of educational theories does it propose?
 What social and what “individualist” aspects do education and personal cultivation entail?
-How does one’s education influence others?
 What role do others play in education?
 Are role models necessary?
-What sort of roles do tradition and emulation play as methods of learning in Confucianism?
+What sort of roles do tradition and emulation play as means and methods of learning in Confucianism?
+What happens when education fails?
+Can education be bad or dangerous?
 And, finally, can tradition and emulation be overemphasized?
 What status does education generally play in Confucian philosophy?
 Can Daoism be a useful critic of Confucianism?
 An effort will be made to contextualize the discussion in contemporary philosophies of education.

-Our main reading is Confucian Philosophy for Contemporary Education by Charlene Tan (Routledge 2020).
-Apart from that,we will mainly focus on the primary texts, namely, Analects, Zhongyong (Doctrine of the Mean), Daxue (The Great Learning), the Xueji (Records of Learning), the Mengzi and the Xunzi.
+We will mainly focus on selections from the primary texts mentioned in the course description.
 Students may follow along with any translation (in English or their native language) of these classics.
-During the class we will likely read directly from the original, students may refer to ctext.org for all the abovementioned texts but instructor will provide other versions.
+During the class we will likely read directly from the original, students may refer to the website ctext.org for all the abovementioned texts but instructor will in some cases provide other versions.
 No prior knowledge of Chinese philosophy is expected.
+A highly recommended supplementary reading is Confucian Philosophy for Contemporary Education by Charlene Tan (Routledge 2020).

 Face-to-face learning